strapi/documentation/CONTRIBUTING.md

 ## Documentation Requests

-Requests for new documentation are highly encouraged, this is not limited to new additions but also changes or more information requested on existing documentation.
+Requests for new documentation are strongly encouraged, including not only new additions but also changes or additional information on existing documentation.
 Please use our [request documentation](https://github.com/strapi/documentation/issues/new?template=DOC_REQUEST.md&title%5B%5D=REQUEST) issue template.
 If you are requesting documentation, please feel free to open a pull request.

 ## Bugs

 Bug reports help to improve the documentation.
 Please use our [Documentation Bug Report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
 Before submitting an issue:

 - Check for existing pull requests that may address the same issue.
-- Check for related open issues, if so, please provide context on the existing issue.
+- Check for related open issues.
+If so, please provide context on the existing issue.
 - Follow the issue template and fill out as much information as you can.
-- Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.
+- Verify the issue is only with the Strapi documentation.
+Code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.

 Technical questions should be asked using the following resources: